 Know and Follow the Rules

 These tips will ready you for the majority of trail scenarios, but most trails have their own unique set of rules.
-Be sure to know before you go—especially as many trails have made updates to rules and operations in response to COVID-19.
+Be sure to know before you go.
 Rules will often be posted online or at major trailheads.
 Get more tips on recreating responsibly when visiting the trail or other outdoors spaces.